Assignment Planning: Getting Started

 A mindmap might look something like this:

 The main topic "Life" sits at the centre.
 Different ideas and concepts surround the main topic and have been grouped together and colour coded.
-(Source: "The Meaning of Life - for me" by Dorset Photographic, licensed under CC BY-NC 2.0)
+(Source: "The Meaning of Life - for me" by Lex McKee, licensed under CC BY-NC 2.0)